-- For safety reasons, never walk alone while ashore. - Always travel with someone else, or as part of a group. - If weather conditions deteriorate the Captain will sound the return to ship signal, using the ship's horn. - If you hear this, immediately return to the landing area or follow instructions from the Expedition Team. - Never leave litter. - Be punctual, as on time boarding and efficient landings mean we'll have more time to explore at future landings.
+- Always travel with someone else, or as part of a group. - If weather conditions deteriorate the Captain will sound the return to ship signal, using the ship's horn. - If you hear this, immediately return to the landing area or follow instructions from the Expedition Team. - Never leave litter. - Be punctual, as on time boarding and efficient landings mean we'll have more time to explore at future landings.